dyhes/zulip/templates/zerver/help/import-from-slack.md

 When you create your organization, users will immediately be able to log in with [authentication methods](/help/configure-authentication-methods) that do not require a password.
-Zulip offers a variety of authentication methods, including Google, GitHub, GitLab, Apple, LDAP and [SAML](/help/saml-authentication).
+Aloha offers a variety of authentication methods, including Google, GitHub, GitLab, Apple, LDAP and [SAML](/help/saml-authentication).

 ### Send password reset emails to all users